 - Small blisters that break open and cause painful sores.
 These may be on or around your genitals (penis or vagina) or on your buttocks, thighs, or rectal area.
 More rarely, blisters may occur inside the urethra -- the tube urine passes through on its way out of your body.

 - Pain from urine passing over the sores -- this is especially a problem in women.

 Flu-like symptoms, including fever, swollen lymph nodes, and fatigue

 Genital herpes is not the only condition that can produce these symptoms.
 Sometimes, HSV is mistaken for vaginal yeast infections, bacterial infections, or bladder infections.
 The only way to know whether they are the result of HSV or another condition is to be checked by a health care provider.

 Genital herpes is diagnosed with a physical exam and typically confirmed with a swab test or a blood test.

 Can Symptoms Be Treated?

 Your health care provider may prescribe antiviral medications to help prevent or reduce the pain and discomfort from an outbreak of symptoms.
-And medication taken on a daily basis to suppress the virus can reduce the risk of passing the virus on.
+Medication taken on a daily basis to suppress the virus can reduce the number of outbreaks and reduce the risk of infecting others.

 Can Symptoms Come Back?